 During the consultation, the neurologist will firstly ask you a few questions to better understand whether your pet is affected by a neurological condition and to broadly define which neurological disease your pet is likely to suffer from.
 The neurologist will then carry out a complete neurological examination and will discuss with you the suggested diagnostic process which may include blood tests, diagnostic imaging (MRI and/or CT scanning, ultrasonography), cerebrospinal fluid analysis, electrodiagnostic investigations.
 After the diagnosis has been formulated, the neurologist will have a conversation with you about therapy options and prognoses.

 After the diagnostic procedures, would I be able to take my pet home?

-Pets are often discharged on the same day as the diagnostic procedures.
-However, if it is in your pets’ best interest to remain hospitalised for observation or recovery, this is what we will advise.
+Pets are sometimes discharged on the same day as the diagnostic procedures.
+However, if it is in your pet’s best interest to remain hospitalised for observation or recovery, this is what we will advise.
 Please be reassured that during the hospital stay your pet will be looked after our nursing, interns and specialists team.

-If my pet is hospitalised, will I be contacted to see how he/she is doing?
+If my pet is hospitalised, will I be contacted to let me know how he/she is doing?